NO SURPRISES ACT

-As of January 1, 2022, the No Surprises Act protects clients from unexpected medical bills—including mental health services.
+As of January 1, 2022, the No Surprises Act protects clients from unexpected medical bills—including for mental health services.

 What This Means for You